Working with victims and survivors of disasters, terrorism, war, abuse and accident both individually and systemically: A 25-year perspective

 The impact of sport psychology on mental health and goal attainment: Future directions and implications

 Rohit Sagoo, MRes is Senior Lecturer at Anglia Ruskin University.
 Rohit teaches the BSc programme in Children’s Nursing.
 Previously, he taught at City and Islington College, London for several years around study programmes relating to Health and Social Care, Access to Nursing and Social Work and preparing students for university.
 He is also an editorial board member for Psychreg Journal of Psychology.

 What manning up really means?
 The stigma around mental health of men

 A counselling psychologist in training and a Tutor at Glasgow Caledonian University, Fraser Smith conducts qualitative analysis in sexual health and antibiotic resistance.
 Fraser is the host of GetPsyched, a YouTube channel which explores numerous topics in psychology relevant for psychology students and graduates.
 He is the Counselling Representative of PsyPAG, the national organisation of psychology postgraduates in the UK.
 Fraser is also and a contributing writer for Psychreg.

 Self-compassion and mindfulness for helping professionals

-Cherrie Ragunton is a registered psychometrician in the Philippines and a psychologist at Interspect Training Services.
+Owing to her expertise, Cherrie Ragunton, RPm has appeared in CNN Philippines several times.
+Cherrie is a registered psychometrician in the Philippines and a psychologist at Interspect Training Services.
 She earned her master’s degree in psychology from the Polytechnic University of the Philippines and soon after she taught at Our Lady of Fatima University and Central Colleges of the Philippines.
 She is a member of Philippine Association for Counsellor Education, Research and Supervision (PACERS), and of American Psychological Association.
 More recently, she was one of the speakers at International Conference in Counselling Psychology held in Osaka Japan last October 2017.
-Owing to her expertise, Cherrie has appeared in CNN Philippines several times.